hablapps/pairstrading/PostPairsTrading.md

 Now we're faced with a crucial question: **"How can I benefit from this knowledge?"**

 As mentioned earlier, the market is inherently random and doesn't always behave predictably.
-While NASDAQ100 and SP500 often follow similar trends, their values **can sometimes diverge significantly**.
+While NASDAQ100 and SP500 often follow similar trends, their individual values **can sometimes diverge significantly**.
 For instance, NASDAQ100 may rise while SP500 falls, or vice versa.

 However, this presents **an opportunity for profit** because we know that these assets tend to revert to their shared mean over time.
 If one asset is **overpriced** and likely to decrease, we may consider **selling it** (going short).
 Conversely, if an asset is **underpriced** and expected to increase, we may consider **buying it** (going long).
 And that is what we call Pairs Trading.